 DU Appraisal Requirements.
 DU provides the user with a fieldwork requirement in the DU Underwriting Findings report.
-Based on the specific property type, DU generally will require an interior and exterior inspection appraisal completed on one of the following appraisal report forms:
+Based on the specific property type, DU generally will require an appraisal completed on one of the following appraisal report forms:

-- Uniform Residential Appraisal Report (Form 1004) - Individual Condominium Unit Appraisal Report (Form 1073) - Individual Co-operative Interest Appraisal Report (Form 2090) - Manufactured Home Appraisal Report (Form 1004C) - Small Residential Income Property Appraisal Report (Form 1025)
+- Uniform Residential Appraisal Report (Form 1004) - Uniform Residential Appraisal Report (Desktop) (Form 1004 Desktop) - Individual Condominium Unit Appraisal Report (Form 1073) - Individual Co-operative Interest Appraisal Report (Form 2090) - Manufactured Home Appraisal Report (Form 1004C) - Small Residential Income Property Appraisal Report (Form 1025)

-An appraisal waiver is a fieldwork recommendation that results in an offer to waive the appraisal and is available for certain eligible purchase and refinance transactions where there is a prior appraisal for the subject property.
-The following are not eligible for an appraisal waiver offer: construction and construction-to-permanent loans; two- to four-unit properties; HomeStyle® mortgage products (Renovation and Energy); leasehold properties, community land trust homes, or other properties with resale restrictions; co-operative units and manufactured homes; transactions using gifts of equity; transactions where either the purchase price or estimated value provided to DU is \$1,000,000 or more, Texas Section 50(a)(06) loans; and DU loan case files that receive an ineligible recommendation.
+An appraisal waiver is a fieldwork recommendation that results in an offer to waive the appraisal and is available for certain eligible purchase and refinance transactions where there is generally a prior appraisal for the subject property.
+The following are not eligible for an appraisal waiver offer: construction and construction-topermanent loans; two- to four-unit properties; HomeStyle® mortgage products (Renovation and Energy); leasehold properties, community land trust homes, or other properties with resale restrictions; co-operative units and manufactured homes; transactions using gifts of equity; transactions where either the purchase price or estimated value provided to DU is \$1,000,000 or more, Texas Section 50(a)(6) loans; and DU loan case files that receive an ineligible recommendation.

-For loans constituting approximately 43.76% of the Reference Obligations by the Cut-off Date Balance, an appraisal waiver was granted based on the risk profile of the loan.
+For loans constituting approximately 41.53% of the Reference Obligations by the Cut-off Date Balance, an appraisal waiver was granted based on the risk profile of the loan.